Lembas-Modding-Team/pvp-mode/README.md

 ### Compatibility:

-The mod is highly compatible with, and in many cases offers dedicated feature for, the LOTRmod and the SiegeMode mod.
-Compatibility is also aranged for some features of SuffixForge, a serverside utility and roleplay mod.
+The mod contains specific compatibility for the mods/plugins listed below.
+Older and/or newer versions may work too, but it's not guaranteed.
 See the wiki page for more info on this.

+#### Forge Mods:
+* The Lord of the Rings Mod v34.2
+* Siege Mode Mod 1.0
+* SuffixForge 2.4
+* Dr. Cyanos Lootable Bodies Mod 1.7.10-backport_1.3.6
+* Ender IO 1.7.10-2.3.0.429_beta

+#### Bukkit Plugins:
+Only NMS v1_7_R4 is supported.
+* deathcraft 1.12a

 ### Usage: